Oral Cancer Signs

 The most influential risk factors and known causes of oral cavity cancer are heavy smoking, excessive alcohol consumption, and chewing tobacco usage.
 Note that using alcohol and tobacco together increases the risk of developing oral cancer more so than using just one of the products alone.

-Additional known risk factors and causes of oral cancer include:
+Additional oral cancer signs, known risk factors, and causes may include:

 - HPV (human papillomavirus)